wikip-co/wikip.co/site/source/_posts/DevOps/Programming Languages/Python/uv/inline-script-metadata.md

 Managing Python script dependencies and version requirements has traditionally been challenging.
 The `uv` tool, combined with Python's new inline script metadata standard, offers a modern solution to this problem.

 Python recently added a standard format for inline script metadata.
-It allows for selecting Python versions and defining dependencies.
+It allows for selecting Python versions and defining dependencies in a section at the top of the script declaring the dependencies using TOML.

 ## What is Inline Script Metadata?